-Merchant account processing is a topic that involves so many variables, it’s difficult to fully understand.
+Merchant account processing is a topic that involves so many variables, it is difficult to fully understand.
 Understanding credit card processing involves a variety of topics ranging from Visa, Mastercard, AmEx, and Discover interchange rates to processing options like Chase Paymentech, TSYS, Elavon, and more.
-This is why so many companies pay for convenience through high merchant fees – because they simply don’t have the time to really digest all the info that comes with payment processing.
+This is why so many companies pay for convenience through high merchant fees — because they simply do not have the time to really digest all the info that comes with payment processing.

-However, if you know enough about the credit card industry (like we do), you can take one look at your merchant account to know where you’re overspending and start making changes to reduce your monthly merchant fees.
+However, if you know enough about the credit card industry (like we do), you can take one look at your merchant account to know where you are overspending and start making changes to reduce your monthly merchant fees.

 Start With The Basics – Visa And Mastercard Interchange Rates

 An interchange rate is the percentage of a credit card purchase the merchant pays for the convenience of accepting credit card payments.
 Each major credit card company sets their own rate and assigns that rate to the merchant.
 This rate is largely based off of your MCC (merchant category code).
 The MCC was originally created by the IRS to simplify taxes for business owners.
 When aiming to reduce your merchant account fees, first make sure you’re classified correctly.

 Visa and Mastercard each represent a different credit card network.
 They are two of the largest credit card networks used in the United States.
 However, these card networks do not issue their own credit cards but instead rely on what we call “the issuing bank” to do so.

 American Express and Discover work differently than Visa and Mastercard.
 They are each closed-loop credit card networks that distribute cards, process payments, and acquire fees.